-Rates this year have been at an all-time low for the past few years, so it is definitely worth checking your current interest rate if you aren’t sure what it is.
-Usually, it makes sense to refinance your mortgage if you can lower your rate by a full percentage point or more.
-There are a lot of factors that go into getting the best rate available, including your credit score, loan program, and debt-to-income ratio.
+Rate fluctuation is common and sometimes unpredictable.
+It is definitely worth checking your current interest rate if you aren’t sure what it is and consulting with one of our loan officers to see if this could benefit you.
+There are a lot of factors that go into getting the best mortgage rate available, including your credit score, loan program, equity in your home, and debt-to-income ratio.

-If you are paying PMI (private mortgage insurance) on an FHA or Conventional loan, you can look into refinancing to buy out of the PMI.
-This will remove the PMI from your loan payments, and free up your monthly income for other things.
-If you put less than 20% down on a Conventional mortgage when you initially took out the loan, then you would have PMI.
-For FHA, if it’s been less than 11 years since you took out the loan, then you would also have PMI.
+If you are paying PMI (private mortgage insurance) on an FHA or Conventional loan, you can look into refinancing to remove the PMI even if you don’t have 20% equity.
+This will remove the monthly PMI from your loan payments and free up your monthly income for other things.
+If you put less than 20% down on a Conventional mortgage when you initially took out the loan you could potentially still be paying monthly PMI.
+For FHA, if you put less than 10% down when you bought your home that mortgage will always have monthly mortgage insurance.
+If you put 10% or more down when you bought the property, but it’s been less than 11 years since you took out the loan, then you would also still be carrying it.

 Refinancing: Streamline Loans

 If you currently have an FHA, USDA, or VA loan, you might be eligible to refinance it into one of their streamline programs.
-These are only available for these loan types, and typically require less documentation than the previous loan.
-They also can be eligible for a drive-by appraisal, which is an especially nice benefit in the wake of COVID-19.
-This would allow for an appraiser to assess your home from the exterior, and no one would have to come inside.
+These are only available for these types of home loans and typically require less documentation than the previous loan.
+Most of these home loans qualify for an appraisal waiver to help keep the cost down.

 Refinancing: Built-Up Equity